Here we go with the annual summer debate! What is a BBQ?

-The English word "barbecue" and its cognates in other languages come from the Spanish word barbacoa.
-Etymologists believe this to be derived from barabicu found in the language of the Arawak people of the Caribbean and the Timucua people of Florida; it has entered some European languages in the form of barbacoa.
+The English word "barbecue" and its cognates in other languages come from the Spanish word "barbacoa".
+Etymologists believe this to be derived from barabicu found in the language of the Arawak people of the Caribbean and the Timucua people of Florida.
+It has entered some European languages in the form of barbacoa.
 The Oxford English Dictionary (OED) traces the word to Haiti and translates it as a "framework of sticks set upon posts".

 Is it a grill, or a broil?